 Measuring Level Progression Through Analytics

-By now, I’m certain we all understand how important level design is in game development and how it can impact your game engagement level and revenues.
+By now, I’m certain we all understand how important level design for mobile games is in game development and how it can impact your game engagement level and revenues.

 The initial levels of the game are generally based on market research and later measured using analytics in order to see the level progression.